Zachary W. Lombardo, Esq.

 In the end, making the determination of what you can copyright is fact dependent.
 To learn more about if something can be copyrighted, you should reach out to a knowledgeable and experienced intellectual property lawyer.

-Zachary W. Lombardo, Esq., and Joseph M. W. Coleman, Esq., at Woodward, Pires & Lombardo have experience in copyright law matters.
+Zachary W. Lombardo, Esq. at Woodward, Pires & Lombardo has experience in copyright law matters.
 If you find yourself needing assistance in this area, please contact a lawyer knowledgeable in copyright law to discuss your matter.